CeL124/CSF-Package-Final-/README.md

 ### Libraries Needed
 We used python 3.5.
-Therefore any future version should work.
+Any future version should work.
 We used a couple of libraries to create this package.
 Some already come automatically installed in python3.